Midlands Accommodation Centre, Lissywollen, Athlone

 Last updated on

-The Department of Children, Equality, Disability, Integration and Youth (DCEDIY) is planning to open an accommodation centre for people seeking International Protection at Lissywollen, Athlone.
+The Department of Children, Equality, Disability, Integration and Youth (DCEDIY) has begun operating an accommodation centre for people seeking international protection at Midlands Accommodation Centre, Lissywollen, Athlone on 4th December 2024.

-People in the area will have questions about this and we want to provide accurate information about what is known and planned for this site.
+People in the area have questions and concerns about this and we want to provide accurate information about what is known and planned for this site.
+This webpage aims to provide accurate, factual information about the development and how the site will now operate.

-An agreement has been reached between the OPW and DCEDIY for use of a portion of the site at Lissywollen, Athlone.
+An agreement was reached between the OPW and DCEDIY for use of a portion of the site at Lissywollen, Athlone.
 The site being developed at Lissywollen is approximately eleven acres.
 The site is being developed to provide tented and modular accommodation for international protection applicants.
-Work to enable provision of accommodation at this site will commence soon.

 DCEDIY has contracted Trailhead Unlimited to manage the site.
 Trailhead has expertise in providing facilities management services and they have worked with the Department in the past to provide accommodation for people who have fled the war in Ukraine.

 Accommodation for international protection applicants is urgently needed.
 The Government is developing a range of sites on existing State land for emergency tented accommodation, prefabricated and modular units.
-We are also working on conversion of commercial buildings, and targeted purchasing of turnkey properties.
 Accommodation is being sourced and delivered all over the country.

 Midlands Accommodation Centre at Lissywollen is part of this strategy.

-The accommodation will be for single adult males who are seeking international protection.
+The accommodation is for single adult males who are seeking international protection.

 EIA 16092024 Screening Report Lissywollen, Athlone, RESS Ltd.